gromacs/gromacs/docs/install-guide/index.rst

 behaviour applies.

-It is possible to configure and make the remaining |Gromacs| tools with the compute-node toolchain, but as none of those tools are MPI-aware and could then only run on the compute nodes, this would not normally be useful.
-Instead, these should be planned to run on the login node, and a separate |Gromacs| installation performed for that using the login node's toolchain - not the above platform file, or any other compute-node toolchain.
+It is possible to configure and make the remaining |Gromacs| tools with the compute-node toolchain, but as none of those tools are MPI-aware, this would not normally be useful.
+Instead, users should plan to run these on the login node, and perform a separate |Gromacs| installation for that, using the login node's toolchain - not the above platform file, or any other compute-node toolchain.
+This may require requesting an up-to-date gcc or clang toolchain for the front end.

 Note that only the MPI build is available for the compute-node toolchains.
 The |Gromacs| thread-MPI or no-MPI builds are not useful at